+- 1. Information gathering for route selection

-- 1. Initial stakeholder engagement;
+- 2. Initial stakeholder engagement

-- 2. Obtaining land access for surveys;
+- 3. Obtaining land access for surveys

-- 3. Agreement on pipeline corridor;
+- 4. Agreement on pipeline corridor

-- 4. Completion of regulatory approvals;
+- 5. Completion of regulatory approvals

-- 5. Pipeline construction; and
+- 6. Pipeline construction; and

-- Pipeline operation.
+- 7. Pipeline operation.

 These stages generally follow the APGA/VFF's Pipeline easement guidelines (2009) stages of feasibility, approvals, construction and operation.
-The following sections of this Consultation Plan provide greater detail on the purpose, means and timing of each stage of the Pipeline Project's development.
-The proposed schedule of each of these stages for the Pipeline Project is detailed in Section 9.
+The following sections of this Consultation Plan provide greater detail on the purpose, means and timing of each stage of the Project's development.
+The proposed schedule of each of these stages for the Project is detailed in Section 10.

-Throughout the development of the Pipeline Project, landowners will be encouraged to actively participate in discussions with APA representatives and raise questions where they may have concerns.
+Throughout the development of the Project, landowners will be encouraged to actively participate in discussions with APA representatives and raise questions where they may have concerns.
 Where a query cannot be addressed by APA personnel (generally experienced land access officers) to the satisfaction of the landowner, a more detailed response will be provided from an appropriate level of expertise.

-Figure 5.1: Summary of project stages
+Figure 5-1: Summary of project stages